zerogvt/yacrawler/README.md

 # Yacrawler - Yet Another Crawler
 Given a starting URL, the crawler will visit each URL it finds on the same domain.

- It should print each URL visited, and a list of links found on that page.
+It will print each URL visited, and a list of links found on that page.

 The crawler limits itself to the subdomain of the starting url.

  # Design
-The Crawler crawls a url in a recursive and concurrent way.
+The Crawler crawls a url in a recursive and **concurrent** way.

 It uses python multiprocessing package to utilize a multicore architecture with the number of concurrent processes matching the number of the cores of the hosting platform.